Before you begin

 Loans from nonprofit and community lenders often have fewer restrictions than loans from traditional banks.
 These lenders often target disadvantaged groups like minority or low-income business founders who are less likely to receive loans from regular banks.

 These loans are usually smaller or have fixed interest rates so that borrowers are less likely to default (fail to repay their loan).
 In addition to capital, many provide services like training or technical assistance.

 Bank loans are one of the most traditional and conservative ways to finance a business.
-Unfortunately, they’re also some of the hardest loans to get.
+They can also some of the hardest loans to get.
 When banks lend to new businesses, they usually only offer short-term loans, seasonal lines of credit, and single-purpose loans for machinery and equipment.
-Most banks also require a business plan as part of the application.
+Most banks require a business plan as part of the application.